 Trust – Trust is the most important element of our culture.
 Trust is also a common theme throughout this handbook.
 Many of our odd rituals are centered around either showing that we trust you or helping you to better trust your teammates.

 Conflict – We view conflict as valuable and normal, especially when you have a group of talented, ambitious, and diverse team members.
 Conflict doesn’t equal failure.
 It’s an opportunity to communicate and work together toward a resolution and better understanding.

 That said, when conflict inevitably arises we expect you to address it quickly and directly.
-Too much, too intense, too long unresolved, and conflict can transform from constructive to counterproductive.
-Too much, too intense, too long unresolved, and conflict can transform from constructive to counterproductive.
+Too much, too intense, and too-long unresolved conflict can transform from constructive to counterproductive.

 If you talk to a third-party on the team about a conflict, we expect for them to help you clarify your thoughts and perspective before addressing it with the person directly.
 If you’re concerned how a conversation will go or if your feedback will be well received, feel free to ask a teammate to help facilitate the conversation.

 Pride – The entire team takes pride in their work in a way you don’t see at too many other companies.
 That comes through in how hard we work, our attention to detail, and how we bring our full selves to work.

 Communication – At ConvertKit we use a lot of different tools and methods to communicate.
 The most common are Slack, Basecamp and Zoom.

 More than anything we try to focus on working in public so that everyone can be a part of discussions that are happening and chime in when needed.
 We focus on trust, listening and being open minded when communicating with each other so that the lines always stay open and flowing.